Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/08_dynamic.md

     In this lesson, we made our pipeline outputs more informative by:

     1. Using dynamic names to name outputs such as `Hello.txt`
-    2. Updated both the `SAYHELLO` and `CONVERTTOUUPPER` processes to use interpolated file names
+    2. Updated both the `SAYHELLO` and `CONVERTTOUPPER` processes to use interpolated file names
     3. Applied double-quoted strings and curly braces `{}` for variable expansion in both script and output blocks
     4. Noted the limitation of using file names with spaces, reinforcing the importance of simple input values for filenames